aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/kaddish/blessing-group-torah-study-with-brakhot-kaddish-and-kavvanah.html.md

 For our teachers the Rabbis and for all our teachers;
 For their students --
-ourselves -- and
+ourselves --
-for the students of their students -- those whom we go forth to teach --
+and for the students of their students -- those whom we go forth to teach --
 &nbsp;
-[and I literally, physically, look around the circle, making eye contact, as I say this]&nbsp;
+<span class="instruction">[and I literally, physically, look around the circle, making eye contact, as I say this]</span>
-&nbsp;
-For all who study Torah,
-who aim toward wisdom,
-in this place
-and in every place --
 </div></td></tr>